Vendor Contracts Explained: 12 Key Components Every Vendor Agreement Needs

 #2.
 How can I ensure my vendor meets performance standards?

-Include detailed performance metrics and regular review processes in the contract.
+Your vendor contract template should include detailed performance metrics and regular review processes in the contract.
 This helps monitor the vendor's performance and address any issues promptly.

 #3.
 What should I do if there is a breach of contract?